Fast & Furious (2009 film): Plot

 They drive across the border using tunnels to avoid detection.
 Dom confronts Fenix and learns that he kills the drivers after their work is done, and that he killed Letty when she tried to escape him.
-A stand-off ensues; Dominic detonates his car with nitrous to distract Braga's men, and Brian hijacks a 1999 Hummer H1 with $60 million worth of heroin in it.
-Brian and Dom drive back to LA and hide the heroin in a police impound lot, where they pick up a modified 2008 Subaru Impreza WRX STI hatchback; they drive to Dom's house and reunite with Mia.
-Dom attacks Brian when he learns he was the last person in contact with Letty; Brian explains Letty was working undercover, tracking Braga in exchange for clearing Dominic's record.
+A stand-off ensues; Dom detonates his car with nitrous oxide to distract Braga's men, and Brian hijacks a 1999 Hummer H1 with $60 million worth of heroin in it.
+Brian and Dom drive back to Los Angeles and hide the heroin in a police impound lot, where they pick up a modified 2008 Subaru Impreza WRX STI hatchback; they drive to Dom's house and reunite with Mia.
+Dom attacks Brian when he discovers that Brian was the last person in contact with Letty; Brian explains Letty was working undercover, tracking Braga in exchange for clearing Dominic's record.
 Brian tells his superiors that in exchange for Dominic's pardon, he will lure Braga into a trap, forcing him to show up to exchange money for the heroin.
 At the drop site, the man who claims to be Braga is revealed as a decoy, and Campos—the real Braga—escapes with Fenix to Mexico.
 In the ensuing chaos, Fenix nearly runs over Gisele before Dom saves her.
 The failed trap results in Brian being taken off active duty.

 With Gisele's help, Brian and Dom travel to Mexico to catch Braga in the Subaru and Dom's rebuilt 1970 Dodge Charger R/T, and apprehend him at a church.
 As Braga's henchmen try to rescue him, Brian and Dom drive through the tunnels back to the United States.
 Brian is chased by Fenix ahead of the others until he is T-boned and pushed out of the tunnels.
 Before Fenix can kill him, Dom drives out of the tunnels and into Fenix, killing him.
 As police and helicopters approach the crash site on the American side of the border, Brian tells Dom to leave, but Dom says he is tired of running.
-Despite Brian's request for clemency, the judge sentences Dom to 25 years to life.
+Despite Brian's request for clemency, the judge sentences Dom to 25 years to life without parole.
 Brian resigns from the FBI and Dom boards a prison bus that will transport him to Lompoc penitentiary.
 As the bus drives down the road, Brian, Mia, Leo, and Santos arrive in their cars to intercept it.